KRakeesh04/s1/src/content/docs/properties-of-materials/nanotechnology/01-introduction.md

 ---
-title: Nanomaterials
+title: Introduction of Nanomaterials
-slug: properties-of-materials/basics/nanomaterials
+slug: properties-of-materials/nanotechnology/introduction
 sidebar:
-  order: 12
+  order: 1
 ---

 A material with